New build homes + EV chargers to go hand-in-hand

 Official statistics from the Ministry of Housing, Communities & Local Government reveal 243,770 homes were delivered in 2019/20 - the highest number of homes built in a year since 1987.
 Whilst this figure fell short of government targets, it was the seventh straight year that the number of homes delivered has increased.

-Whilst the domestic residence construction boom is undoubtedly cause for industry celebration, it is the On top of the 300,000 per year target, the British Government are set to introduce legislation this year that will require all newly built homes and offices in England to include electric vehicle chargers as of 2022.
+Whilst the domestic residence construction boom is undoubtedly cause for industry celebration, additional legislation will also be introduced that requires all newly built homes and offices in England to include electric vehicle chargers as of 2022.
 Specifically, all new homes and offices will have to feature “smart” charging devices that can automatically charge vehicles during off-peak periods – a global first.

 Stewart Baseley, executive chairman of the Home Builders Federation, comments: “Delivering new homes generates huge investment in infrastructure and amenities in communities, benefiting both new and existing residents.